TENTATIVE SHORE EXCURSIONS

 REGISTER HERE NOW

-During this unique tour of Underground Seattle, a renowned psychic
+During this unique tour of Underground Seattle, seasoned psychic

-medium will be on the lookout for hauntings, ghosts,
+medium Elias Patras will be on the lookout for hauntings, ghosts,

 and apparitions.
-She will report what she sees and feels.
-She might
+He will report what he sees and feels.

 get some messages from the other side and even do some ghostbusting